Guarantee that your child stands out and has an unparalleled resume.

 By creating original projects that involve research and solutions, students find their passions.
 Students meet with their College Advisor once per week (in person or online) to discuss the project and to learn how to implement and organize the next step.
 Not only do the students become independent thinkers and receive public recognition for their projects, they also learn leadership skills and build confidence that will last for a lifetime.

-Request a FREE consultation to learn how to ensure that your child GETS IN!
+To learn how to ensure that your child gets in!

 Students become dynamic, independent thinkers and develop lifelong leadership skills